Korean architecture: Balhae (698–926)

-Goryeo dynasty (918–1392)
+Goryeo (918–1392)

 Goryeo architecture is defined as the period between the 10th century and the 14th century.
 Much of the architecture in this period was related to religion and influenced by political power/ kingdom.
 Many buildings such as magnificent Buddhist temples and pagodas were developed based on religious needs, as Buddhism played an important role in the culture and society at the time.
 It is unfortunate that little has survived to the present day, since most of the architecture from this period was built of wood.
-Also, the capital of the Goryeo dynasty was based in Kaesong, a city in modern-day North Korea.
+Also, the capital of Goryeo was based in Kaesong, a city in modern-day North Korea.
 Its location has made it difficult for many historians in South Korea to study and analyze the architecture of this era.

-Few remaining wooden structures from the late Goryeo period in South Korea show us significantly simpler bracketing than those from the 'Choson' period architecture.
+Few remaining wooden structures from the late Goryeo period in South Korea show us significantly simpler bracketing than those from the Joseon period architecture.
 Bright and soft coloring of these structures had been further developed since the Three Kingdoms era.